An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Summary

 \section{Summary}

-In this paper, we proposed an OS-ELM based sequentially-trainable model for graph embedding and implemented it on a resource-limited FPGA device.
+In this paper, we proposed an OS-ELM based sequentially-trainable model for graph embedding and implemented it on an FPGA device.
 Compared to the original skip-gram model, the proposed model achieved 1.89 to 2.77 times speedup.
-Furthermore, the FPGA implementation achieved 45.50 to 205.25 times speedup compared to the original model on CPU.
-In the proposed model, by replacing the input-side weights with trained output-side weights (i.e., $\beta$), we achieved both the accuracy improvement and the memory size reduction.
+Furthermore, the FPGA implementation achieved 45.50 to 205.25 times speedup compared to the original model on ARM Cortex-A53 CPU.
+In the proposed model, by replacing the input-side weights with trained output-side weights (i.e., $\bm\beta$), we achieved both the accuracy improvement and the memory size reduction.
 For the sequential training of dynamic graphs, we showed that although the original model decreases the accuracy, the proposed model can be trained without decreasing the accuracy.
-Our future plans include comparisons to the original and proposed models on embedded GPU devices to demonstrate the energy efficiency of the proposed FPGA accelerator.
+In our future work, our FPGA-based sequentially-trainable model will be combined with an FPGA-based random walk implementation.
+We are also planning to compare our FPGA implementation with an embedded GPU implementation in terms of the execution time and energy efficiency in order to emphasize benefits of our FPGA-based sequential training approach.